Dendrodendritic synapse

 Dendrodendritic synapses are connections between the dendrites of two different neurons.
 This is in contrast to the more common axodendritic synapse (chemical synapse) where the axon sends signals and the dendrite receives them.
 Dendrodendritic synapses are activated in a similar fashion to axodendritic synapses in respects to using a chemical synapse.
 An incoming action potential permits the release of neurotransmitters to propagate the signal to the post synaptic cell.
 There is evidence that these synapses are bi-directional, in that either dendrite can signal at that synapse.
 Ordinarily, one of the dendrites will display inhibitory effects while the other will display excitatory effects.
 The actual signaling mechanism utilizes Na+ and Ca2+ pumps in a similar manner to those found in axodendritic synapses.

 History

 In 1966 Wilfrid Rall, Gordon Shepherd, Thomas Reese, and Milton Brightman found a novel pathway, dendrites that signaled to dendrites.
 While studying the mammalian olfactory bulb, they found that there were active dendrites that couple and send signals to each other.
-The topic was then only explored sporadically due to difficulties with techniques and technology available to further investigate dendrodendritic synapses.
+The topic was then explored only sporadically due to difficulties with techniques and technology available to further investigate dendrodendritic synapses.
 Investigations into this phenomenon of active dendrites has resurfaced with vigor at the start the 21st century.